vfarcic/devops24/manuscript/03-manual-cd.md

 ```

 The first two images are the result of our build.
 The final image (`vfarcic/go-demo-3`) is only 25 MB.
 It's that small because Docker discarded all but the last stage.
 If you'd like to know how big your image would be if everything was built in a single stage, combine the size of the `vfarcic/go-demo-3` image with the one below it.
 That's the temporary image used in the first stage.

+W> If you had to tag my image as yours as a workaround for build problems, you won't see the second image (the one that is ~780 MB).

 The only thing missing is to push the image to the registry (e.g., Docker Hub).